SQF Program FAQs

 I recently heard of the SQF Information Day program.
 What is an SQF Information Day?
 Can I attend one?

 The SQF Information Day is a day-long, in-person informational seminar designed to introduce food suppliers at all levels of the food chain to the benefits of food safety and quality certification.
-Over the span of 5 months in 2013, SQF will host 12 Information Days in 6 different countries increasing program awareness globally.

 The SQF Information Day is targeted primarily to: